saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 ### Collection

 In case of the collection navigation we support displaying only primary keys.
-For example: `[1, 15, 99]`.
+For example: `[1, 15, 99]`.a

-## Display navigations configuration
+## Include Navigation

-Displaying navigation properties are configurable via `Fluent API`.
+You can include navigation and its properties via `Fluent API`.

 ### Using Fluent API